TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 Form data.
 If all Arguments are valid, the Action :class:`createAction()` is called.

-<remark>TODO: Insert Code</remark>
+.. todo insert code

 The new offer is allocated to the organization and inversly the organization is allocated to the offer.
 Thanks to this allocation Extbase will cause the persistence of the new offer in the dispatcher before returning to TYPO3.

 After creating the new offer, the appropriate organization is to be displayed with all of its offers.
 We therefore start a new request (*request-response-cycle*) by redirecting to :class:`showAction()` of the :class:`OrganizationController` using the Method :class:`redirect()`.
 The actual organization is hereby passed on as an argument.
 Inside the :class:`ActionCotroller` you have the following Methods for redirecting to other Actions at your disposal:

 <remark>TODO: Insert Code</remark>

 Using the :class:`redirect(`) Method, you can start a new request-response-cycle on the spot, similar to clicking on a link: The given Action (specified in :class:`$actionName`) of the appropriate controller (specified in :class:`$controllerName`) in the given extension (specified in :class:`$extensionName`) is called.
 If you did not specify a controller or extension, Extbase assumes, that you stay in the same context.
 In the fourth parameter :class:`$arguments` you can pass an Array of arguments.
 In our example:class:` array('organization' => $organization)` <remark>TODO:
 "organization" should be "emphasis" in addition to "classname".
-I did not get it, sorry!</remark> would look like this in the URL:
+I did not get it, sorry!</remark>
+would look like this in the URL: :class:`tx_sjroffers_pi1[organization]=5`.
-:class:`tx_sjroffers_pi1[organization]=5`.
 The Array key is transcribed to the parameter name, while the organization object in :class:`$organization` is transformed into the number 5, which is the appropriate UID.
 If you want to link to another page inside the TYPO3 installation, you can pass its uid in the 5th parameter (:class:`$pageUid`).
 A delay before redirecting can be achieved by using the 6th parameter (:class:`$delay`).
 By default the reason for redirecting is set to status code 303 (which means *See Other*).You can use the 7th parameter (:class:`$statusCode`) to override this (for example with 301, which means *Moved Permanentely*).

 In our example, the following code is sent to the Browser.
-It provokes the immedeate reload of the page with the given URL:
+It provokes the immediate reload of the page with the given URL:

-<remark>TODO: insert Code</remark>
+.. todo insert code

 The Method :class:`redirectToURI()` corresponds to the Method :class:`redirect()`, but you can directly set a URL respectively URI as string, e.g. <remark>TODO: insert Code</remark>.
 With this, you have all the freedom to do what you need.
 The Method :class:`forward()`, at last, does a redirect of the request to another Action on the spot, just as the two redirect Methods.
 In contrast to them, no request-response-cycle ist started, though.
 The request Object is only updated with the details concerning Action, Controller and Extension, and then passed back to the dispatcher for processing.
-The dispatcher then passes on the actual :class:`Request-` and
-:class:`Response-` Objects to the appropriate Controller.
+The dispatcher then passes on the actual :class:`Request-` and :class:`Response-` Objects to the appropriate Controller.
 Here, too, applies: If no Controller or Extension is set, the actual context is kept.

 This procedure can be done multiple times when calling a page.
 There is the risk, though, that the process runs into an infinite loop (A